Daniel Rich

-Daniel Rich (born 7 June 1990) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
-He was recruited with the seventh overall selection in the 2008 national draft.
+Daniel Rich (born 7 June 1990) is a former professional Australian rules footballer who played for the Brisbane Lions in the Australian Football League (AFL).
+He began his career in 2009, winning the Rising Star in his first year.
+After 275 AFL games and one All-Australian selection (in 2021), he retired in 2023.
+He now plays in the half Back line for Noosa Tigers in the QAFL for the 2025 season.

 Early life

 Prior to being drafted by Brisbane, Rich had already amassed a considerable football résumé.
 This included under-18 selection for Western Australia in both 2007 and 2008, including selection for the All-Australian team both years, as well as playing in two senior premierships for Subiaco in the WAFL.
 Following strong performances at senior level, Rich was regarded by many observers as a potential top-two selection in the months leading up to the draft.

 AFL career

-Rich made an impressive senior debut in round 1, 2009 amassing 21 possession and 4 tackles, a performance which garnered him the Rising Star nomination for round 1.
-He was rewarded for an outstanding first-year season with the 2009 NAB Rising Star award, being only the second Rising Star winner to poll maximum votes from all 9 judges, he also created history by becoming the third consecutive player to be drafted at pick seven and win the award.
-The praise for Rich's debut season kept coming, this time coming from the players themselves, after winning the AFLPA award for Best First Year Player by more than 400 votes.
+Rich made an impressive senior debut in Round 1, 2009, amassing 21 possessions and 4 tackles, a performance which garnered him the Rising Star nomination for Round 1.
+He was rewarded for an outstanding first-year season with the 2009 NAB Rising Star award, being only the second Rising Star winner to poll maximum votes from all 9 judges; he also created history by becoming the third consecutive player to be drafted at pick seven and win the award.
+The praise for Rich's debut season kept coming, this time coming from the players themselves, after winning the AFLPA award for Best First-Year Player by more than 400 votes.

-Following a stellar first season in 2009 which saw him win the AFL Rising Star award among other honours, Rich added bulk to his frame over the 2010 pre-season and established himself as a key component of the Lions midfield in 2010.
-While he was consistently among the Lions top performers in the midfield, he particularly shone in the half-back line towards the tail-end of the season in the Lions’ narrow loss to St Kilda in round 15, against Melbourne in round 18, and Essendon in round 21.
-He led the Lions in inside 50s (93) and was second for tackles with 103, and had an impressive average of 19 disposals per game.
-He finished inside the top ten in the 2010 Merrett–Murray Medal, at eighth place with 24.5 votes.
+Following a stellar first season, Rich added bulk to his frame over the 2010 pre-season and established himself as a key component of the Lions midfield in 2010.
+While he was consistently among the Lions top performers in the midfield, he particularly shone in the half-back line towards the tail end of the season in the Lions’ narrow loss to St Kilda in Round 15, against Melbourne in Round 18, and Essendon in Round 21.
+He led the Lions in inside-50s (93) and was second for tackles with 103, and had an impressive average of 19 disposals per game.
+He finished inside the top ten in the 2010 Merrett–Murray Medal, placing 8th with 24.5 votes.